cobwebos/docs/articles/network-watcher/connection-monitor-preview.md

 type: 'AgentAddress',

-address: '\&lt;FQDN of your on-premises agent'
+address: '<FQDN of your on-premises agent>'

 }]